 - Recipe cards

-This kit works perfectly with fermenting pickles but can also be used for making kimchi, sauerkraut, and tons of other fermented vegetables!
+This fermentation supplies works perfectly with fermenting pickles but can also be used for making kimchi, sauerkraut, and tons of other fermented vegetables!